-The Institute provides resources and guidance for students to develop both a broad interdisciplinary expertise in South Asia Studies and an area of specialization to be chosen by the student across a range of disciplines in the Graduate School of Arts and Sciences.
-As a capstone project, student completes a master's thesis in consultation with an advisor from the student's field of specialization.
+The institute provides resources and guidance for students to develop both a broad interdisciplinary expertise in South Asia studies and an area of specialization to be chosen by the student across a range of disciplines in the Graduate School of Arts and Sciences.
+As a capstone project, the student completes a master's thesis in consultation with an advisor from the student's field of specialization.

 In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a statement of academic purpose, and three letters of recommendation.

-The writing sample should be 10-15 pages long, preferably a paper that you have written for a course pertaining to the general field of South Asian Studies.
-Alternatively, you may provide a focused essay written in an academic style that examines an article, book, exhibit or event relevant to your field of interest.
+The writing sample should be 10 to 15 pages long, preferably a paper that you have written for a course pertaining to the general field of South Asian studies.
+Alternatively, you may provide a focused essay written in an academic style that examines an article, book, exhibit, or event relevant to your field of interest.

 If you have recently received an academic degree or have recent academic experience, letters of recommendation from faculty are preferred.
 If you have not been enrolled in an academic program in recent years, professional recommendations are acceptable.

 All international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English must submit scores of the TOEFL or IELTS exams.
 For more information, refer to the Information for International Students page.

 |Deadline for Spring:||Thursday, November 7, 2019|

 FLAS Fellowships are available for students entering in the fall.
 If you are applying for the FLAS Fellowship you must submit your admission application, including the FLAS essay by the fellowship application deadline.